By Alexa Epitropoulos | email@example.com

 Shortly after school started in September, players on the T.C.
 Williams High School boys’ basketball team and their parents learned their third coach in three years would not return for the season.

-The firing of Brett Sullivan as head basketball coach came after the appointment of James L. Parker as athletic director in August.
+Brett Sullivan’s departure as head basketball coach came after the appointment of James L. Parker as athletic director in August.
 Sullivan had only been on the job for one year.
 He had been hired in 2017 and his tenure followed the controversial, abrupt departure of Coach Bryan Hill in October 2016 and the interim, one-year tenure of Walt Coleman, who coached the 2016-17 team.

-After firing Sullivan, Parker hired Darryl Prue – a former D.C. basketball star who played collegiately at West Virginia University, then professionally overseas – as coach.
+After choosing not to renew Sullivan’s contract, Parker hired Darryl Prue – a former D.C. basketball star who played collegiately at West Virginia University, then professionally overseas – as coach.
 Prue was officially introduced to parents and players on Sept.
 24 by famed Georgetown University coach John Thompson.

 Though many parents expressed excitement about Prue, some are also frustrated about the turnover of the last several years.